Per Kleiva: Biography

-He was born in Torsken to schoolteacher Ivar Kleiva (1903–98) and Frida Pettersen (1905–63).
+Kleiva was born on 1 April 1933 in Torsken Municipality to schoolteacher Ivar Kleiva (1903–98) and Frida Pettersen (1905–63).
 He was married to Ida Drage.

-He grew up in Troms, Sunnmøre and Gulen in Sogn.
+He grew up in Troms, Sunnmøre, and Gulen in Sogn.
 He took courses at Bergen Academy of Art and Design.
 In 1959 he studied under Niels Lergaard at the Royal Danish Academy of Fine Arts in Copenhagen, and he also studied at the Academy of Fine Arts in Florence and the Royal Swedish Academy of Fine Arts in Stockholm.
 Kleiva studied under Per Krohg at the Norwegian National Academy of Fine Arts in the years 1955 to 1957.